Hempuli/handywinstuff/README.md

-## Generally useful Win10 (and 11) things
+## Generally potentially useful Win10 (and 11) things

 Note that you should only use any of these if you know what you're doing and e.g. practice proper backuping practices and internet hygiene when it comes to stuff like downloaded files.
+Also this is not a list where each entry is equally useful; see which ones are helpful to you, if any, and apply them.

 ### Disable prompt on opening an executable or file Windows considers unsafe:
 1. Control panel > Internet options > Security > Custom level